 We can say confidently that TARGIT will help the ARINA management and the regular user to be more productive and efficient

-- Catalin Momirla, IT Manager
+- Catalin Momirla, IT Manager, Aer Rianta International North America (ARINA).

-Besides creating reports easily, TARGIT gives ARINA more leverage doing negotiations or applications for new tenders by making it easier to quantify the value of their Runway Duty Free locations to the host airport.
-To assist with this, TARGIT BI Suite enables ARINA to run reports that analyze their historical capture rate, amount spent per passenger and gross margin by product category.
+Besides creating reports easily, TARGIT gives ARINA more leverage in negotiations or applications for new tenders by making it easier to quantify the value of their Runway Duty Free locations to the host airport.
+To assist with this, TARGIT BI Suite enables ARINA to run reports that analyze their historical capture rate, the amount spent per passenger, and gross margin by product category.
 Catalin Momirla states, "Before TARGIT, we combined the needed data from our ERP system and typed it into multiple Excel spreadsheets, but it was a long and meticulous process.
 With TARGIT, we can analyze and view the data needed in one cohesive report.
 The overall benefit when applying for new tenders is that we can run scenarios like "what will the impact be on sales and profitability if our capture rate increases by 1, 2, or 3%?"

 In 2006, ARINA sought out better management and integration of their business systems and went live with Microsoft Dynamics NAV as their ERP System.
-Implementing the ERP System initially proved to be a suitable tool for managing day to day operations.
+Implementing the ERP System initially proved to be a suitable tool for managing day-to-day operations.
 "After the NAV implementation was complete, we now had the raw data needed to analyze our business functions, but we did not have an efficient way of getting it," says Momirla and continues, "Our new ERP lacked significant Business Intelligence analysis capabilities that management needed to pull together big picture snapshots necessary for operations management and strategic planning."

 In keeping with their commitment to utilizing TARGIT to improve their operations and productivity enterprise-wide, ARINA is planning to utilize TARGIT in all departments by the entire staff in the next year.
 TARGIT is now being used in Ireland as well.
 "Based on the achievements over only a few months, we can say confidently that TARGIT will help the ARINA management and the regular user to be more productive and efficient and take the right decision at the right moment," concludes Momirla.